Creates a new user or replaces an existing user in the system. For more details, see User Management.

 The identifier must start with an alphabetic character and cannot contain spaces or special characters unless the entire identifier string is enclosed in double quotes (e.g.

 "My object").
 Identifiers enclosed in double quotes are also case-sensitive.

 The user does not use this value to log into Snowflake; instead, the user uses the value specified for the

 property to log in.
 However, if no login name is explicitly specified for the user, the user name/identifier serves as the default

 The password for the user must be enclosed in single or double quotes.
 If no password is specified, the user cannot log into Snowflake until a password has been explicitly specified for them.

-For more information about passwords in Snowflake, see Snowflake Password Policy.
+For more information about passwords in Snowflake, see Snowflake-provided Password Policy.